(5 Important Tips)

 One of the most common questions marketers ask is, “Why should I even bother optimizing images?”
 If you are one of those people, you should read this article.

-When optimized correctly, images can help increase web traffic, generate leads and improve conversions rates.
-It also helps reduce the page loading time, which results in a better SERP ranking of your website.
+When optimized correctly, images can help increase web traffic, generate leads and improve conversion rates.
+It also helps reduce page loading time, which results in a better SERP ranking of your website.

 To be precise: The question is not “Why should I optimize my images?” but “How should I do it?”

 There are several factors you need to consider when optimizing images for SEO.
 For starters, you need to ensure that the images are relevant to the content on your website.
 In addition, it is essential to choose the right keywords while naming and formatting images.

 Also, if your website is designed, suppose, in WordPress, you should be able to choose the perfect WordPress hosting for your needs, such as having internal solutions for compressing your images.

 Besides these, there are many other elements to consider.
 And in this article, we will give you an in-depth understanding of all.

 So, read on…

 Here we discuss the top ways you can optimize your images for SEO.

 1. Resize Your Images